Morphine Detox Centers

 During the early stages of detox, your physical symptoms will be treated with approved opioid withdrawal medications, like methadone and clonidine.
 Symptoms not addressed by these medications will receive supplementary medication.

-For more information about what detox looks like and how medications are used, call 800-405-2627.
+For more information about what detox looks like and how medications are used, call 800-405-2627 (Who Answers?).
 We are waiting to help you.